PeppeL-G/course-material/src/courses/introduction-to-script-programming/exercises.md

 </Figure>

-To run the Python program, you just need to write python in a shell/terminal/console and then press the enter key.
-In Windows, you can use Windows PowerShell for this.
+To run the Python program, you just need to type `python` in a shell/terminal/console and then press the enter key.
+In Windows, you can use *Windows PowerShell* for this.
 Windows PowerShell can easily be started by searching for it, as shown in <FigureNumber /> below.
-Just running the `python` command will start Python's read-eval-print-loop, where you can enter Python code and have it executed when you press the enter key, but the python command can also be used to execute Python code written in files.
-How to do that is not explained here, but you can read more about it in the slides from the first lecture.

 <Figure caption="Running the Python program using Windows PowerShell.">